vipiny35/pretty-json/privacy-policy.md

 ## How to contact us

-Please contact us if you have any questions about our privacy policy by email to vipin.yadav &lt;at&gt; webtiara.com.
+Please contact us if you have any questions about our privacy policy by email to me&lt;at&gt;vipinyadav.com.